dstreev/big-data-apps/apps/llap_workload/readme.md

 Use the [LLAP Configuration Calculator](https://github.com/dstreev/hive_llap_calculator) for guidance to establish a working LLAP configuration.

 LLAP should be setup so it is NOT sharing YARN resources with other YARN tasks.
-- Use YARN Node Labels and a special LLAP queue, mapped to the Node labels, to secure specific hosts for this effort.
+- Use YARN Node Labels and a special LLAP queue, mapped to the Node label, to secure specific hosts for this effort.
 - Do NOT co-locate LLAP Daemons with other HDP/CDP resources like: HBase Region Servers, Druid components, or other master services.
 - Disable yarn `pmem` checks on LLAP daemon containers to avoid aggresive YARN resource management from killing LLAP daemons.
 This recommendation is identified in the latest version of the LLAP calculator, above.